sanjay123-ux/AboutMe/README.md

 # AboutMe
-provide deatils of a particular person
+provide details of a particular person